 Scientists have discovered that the greater the quantity of Elmiron taken, the more significant the resulting eye damage.
 In the later stages, eye disorders like these can mimic dry atrophic age-related macular degeneration that typically results in permanent vision loss.

 Investigations into Elmiron suggest Janssen Pharmaceuticals may have known about the connection between using the drug and its effects on the eyes for decades.
 These findings have left Janssen Pharmaceuticals under major scrutiny as lawsuits begin to mount with regard to major vision issues caused by long-term use.
 Plaintiffs accuse the pharmaceutical company of failing to warn the public about the risk of potentially permanent vision loss from taking Elmiron.
-As more and more patients begin to come forward, it’s important that they seek legal counsel from an experienced products liability attorney.
+As more and more patients begin to come forward, it’s important that they seek legal counsel from an experienced product liability attorney.

 Houston Products Liability Attorneys